-Based on noise prediction modeling, No Action Alternative noise levels would approach or exceed the Activity Category B NAC of 67 dBA ( $L{eq}$ ) at 32 dual-family residential structures, equating to 64 dwelling units.
+Based on noise prediction modeling, No Action Alternative noise levels would approach or exceed the Activity Category B NAC of 67 dBA (Leq) at 32 dual-family residential structures, equating to 64 dwelling units.
 These residential structures are located along JFK Boulevard and West 57th Street, south of the NB-HCE roadway, and along Merritt Street at one dual-family residential structure within the Jersey City Housing Authority Curries Woods neighborhood near the corner of Old Bergen Road and Merritt Street.
 In addition, noise levels would approach or exceed the Activity Category C NAC at a portion of Mercer Park within the football field and along the walking trail that parallels JFK Boulevard (approximately 129,217 sf), equating to approximately 44 residential dwelling units.
-Fourth floor interior noise levels at the Woodrow Wilson School #10 eastern building, located along West 57th Street, are predicted to approach or exceed the Activity Category D NAC (52 dBA $L{eq}$ ).
+Fourth floor interior noise levels at the Woodrow Wilson School #10 eastern building, located along West 57th Street, are predicted to approach or exceed the Activity Category D NAC (52 dBA Leq).
 Without access to school building floor plans, it was assumed the impacted receptors represent three highway-facing classrooms.

 It is important to note that demolition of the former Marist High School building by the developer who purchased the property commenced in the second quarter of 2022.
 As previously discussed, while there are redevelopment plans indicating intent to construct on the property in the future, there are no known currently active final subdivision or site plan approvals demonstrating a definite commitment to build.
 Therefore, the property was assumed to remain undeveloped under the No Action Alternative.
 Building demolition removed the shielding from the NB-HCE roadway for several dual-family residences located on Sunset Avenue as well as the Bayonne Towers pool to the south.
 Under the No Action Alternative, predicted noise levels would not approach or exceed the Activity Category B NAC of 67 dBA (Leq) at any of these residences; however, noise levels for Sunset Avenue structures and the Bayonne Towers pool that were previously shielded by the Marist High School building are predicted to increase by 3 to 11 decibels under the No Action Alternative.
 A noise level increase of 3 dBA is generally "perceptible" to the average healthy human ear, while an increase of 10 dBA is perceived as a doubling of sound.
-No Action Alternative noise impacts are presented in Figure C-3 within Appendix C: Noise.
+No Action Alternative noise impacts are presented in Figure D-3 within Appendix D: Noise.

-3.9.5.1 Proposed Project Roadway Traffic Noise Impacts
+3.9.5.1 Proposed Action Roadway Traffic Noise Impacts

-In the future with the Proposed Project, the NB-HCE roadway will be widened to four lanes in each direction,.
+In the future with the Proposed Action, the NB-HCE roadway will be widened to four lanes in each direction and local access to southbound NJ Route 440 will be provided at the West 56th Street intersection with JFK Boulevard.
 Traffic volumes were projected to increase by approximately 32 percent on the NB-HCE, relative to the 2021 Existing Condition, during AM and PM peak traffic hours.
-The effect of the Proposed Project on traffic volumes on other roadways was estimated using the NJTRE-e model with Proposed Project improvements.
+The effect of the Proposed Action on traffic volumes on other roadways was estimated using the NJTRE-E model with Proposed Action improvements.